Skip to main content

 Can property owners submit new evidence at a board of civil authority (BCA) or state level?

 Yes, they don’t have to use any of the evidence submitted during lister level grievance if they don’t want to.
 Each hearing is considered "de novo," meaning "new."
+This applies to evidence submitted by the property owner and by the town.

 Can we make house visits on the night of grievance hearings?